 The shortest word we can use to indicate that the function is the center of our

-program is main
+program is main.

-or something else, but we decided to
+We could have made it start or begin or something else, but we decided to

-stick with main
+stick with main.

-?Let's say that you need a file to exist or else your program cannot run.
+int?Let's say that you need a file to exist or else your program cannot run.

 For example, let's say that you provide the name of a file that doesn't exist to